markdanney/Udacity-ML-Engineer-Capstone/proposal.md

 ## Solution statement

-*Student clearly describes a solution to the problem.
-The solution is applicable to the project domain and appropriate for the dataset(s) or input(s) given.
-Additionally, the solution is quantifiable, measurable, and replicable.*

 The solution should take profile features as input and predict the best offer and channel based on expected money spent.
 To this end, the input will be put through a preprocessing step to normalize the input and the model output will be presented as a top-n of offer/channel combinations with the expected money spent in reaction to those offers.

 This enables the model to be used as an API endpoint for real-time offer selection when a customer is identified in a channel or when an e-mail batch is being sent out.

 ## Benchmark model

-*A benchmark model is provided that relates to the domain, problem statement, and intended solution.
-Ideally, the student's benchmark model provides context for existing methods or known information in the domain and problem given, which can then be objectively compared to the student's solution.
-The benchmark model is clearly defined and measurable.*

 The problem stated is very similar to the so-called collaborative filtering personalization.
 In stead of product recommendations we're presenting people with offers and in stead of recommendation/review scores we're looking at money spent, but in essence the problems are similar.
 Collaborative filtering is well-suited to neural network models and they have been used in the past to implement such recommendations [[2]](#2).

 ## Evaluation metrics

-*Student proposes at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model presented.
-The evaluation metric(s) proposed are appropriate given the context of the data, the problem statement, and the intended solution.*

 Model success will be measured by a combination of Log Loss, as this metric works well at measuring multi-class classification quality by penalizing erroneous classification based on uncertainty of the predictions, and F-1 score to measure the precision and recall. [[3]](#3)